 - Setting up your first Shopify store

 - Getting all the basic and required settings configured

 - Connecting the store to Spocket, the most extensive and diverse dropshipping service available.

 - Going live!

-Along the way, we’ll keep track of how much it’ll roughly cost both upfront and every month.
+Along the way, we’ll track how much it’ll roughly cost upfront and monthly.
 Knowing your expenses and overhead early is incredibly helpful and prevents surprises down the road.

 Should I hire someone instead?

-There is definitely an argument to be made that paying someone to do this is a better use of time.
+An argument must be made that paying someone to do this is a better use of time.
 However, it’s not hard to find folks willing to set up a dropshipping store on Fiverr and the like for $100.
 For some, that’s $100 well spent.

 I should be clear, though, that taking this route isn’t a guarantee you’ll get either a high-quality or low-quality site in return.
-It might be fine!
+It might be OK!
 It might also require a lot of extra work after the fact too.
-Weigh your options and at least read through this article before making a choice either way.
+Weigh your options and at least read through this article before choosing either way.